 - About: will want to be able to look for a concise summary of your site and who you are, whether it’s for a business or any other purpose

 - Contact: You need to provide a page where people will be able to contact you, either via a provided form or through email addresses or phone numbers.

 - Products and/or Services pages: If you are selling a product, you will want to provide these upfront, usually from your home page; if you are offering services, provide a listing of these services with pricing (if possible) on your main page

 - Blog: One of the best ways of keeping your website up to date is to publish a regular blog post; WordPress was originally designed as blogging software, so this is easy to implement

 - Other pages: Depending on the nature of your site, you may have a portfolio of items that you wish to show while if you offer services, a testimonials page may be helpful for those who wish to learn about others’ positive experiences with you

 WordPress is generally an excellent choice for hosting your website.
 It is one of the most popular methods for creating dynamic content for the web.
-Instead of having to learn a lot of code to create a website, you can launch a website without much technical ability.
-Even if you are good at writing code yourself, it’s still a very quick method of getting content onto the web and makes it much easier to update.
-You can often get a site up and running in as little as a few days or less.
+Instead of learning a lot of code to create a website, you can launch a website without much technical ability.
+Even if you are good at writing code, it’s still a very quick method of getting content onto the web and making it much easier to update.
+You can often get a site up and running in a few days or less.

 Here’s a summary of reasons to use WordPress:

-- It’s free: WordPress is a powerful, well-designed suite of software which costs absolutely nothing to get started with; sometimes, there are prices involved if you want to purchase a customized theme and some plugins may have a fee but, to get started, there’s no cost
+- It’s free: WordPress is a powerful, well-designed suite of software that costs absolutely nothing to get started with; sometimes, there are prices involved if you want to purchase a customized theme, and some plugins may have a fee but to get started, there’s no cost

-- It’s secure” As long as you are using the latest updates and plugins, you will be relatively safe from most attackers; however, you must be vigilant and ensure that you keep your software and plugins up to date.
+- It’s secure: As long as you are using the latest updates and plugins, you will be relatively safe from most attackers; however, you must be vigilant and keep your software and plugins up to date.